MadSciencist/Cop/readme.md

 That means:
  *  The value of Name property of DTO will be applied to the Name property of Entity (always by default);
  *  The Pets list will be applied to Pets list only if DTO pets list is not null;
- *  The OtherPets list wiill be applied to FavoritePets lists on the entity object (here we are breaking default naming convention).
+ *  The OtherPets list wiill be applied to FavoritePets lists on the entity object (here we are breaking default naming convention);
+ *  The CreatedById property will stay untauched.
+ *
 Simple as that!